-- 1. Diagnosis of chronic lung disease (CLD) of prematurity (i.e., bronchopulmonary dysplasia) defined as gestational age < 32 weeks and a requirement for > 21% oxygen for ≥ 28 days after birth;

-- 2. Age at onset of RSV season (a or b):
+- 1. Diagnosis of chronic lung disease (CLD) of prematurity (i.e., bronchopulmonary dysplasia) defined as both of the following (a or b): - a.
+Gestational age < 32 weeks; - b.
+Requirement for > 21% oxygen for ≥ 28 days after birth; - 2.
+Age at onset of RSV season (a or b):

 - a.
-Age < 12 months;

-- b.
-Age ≥ 12 months to < 24 months and continues to require supplemental oxygen, chronic systemic corticosteroid therapy, or diuretic therapy within 6 months of the start of the RSV season; - 3.
+Age < 12 months; - b.
+Age ≥ 12 months to < 24 months and continues to require supplemental oxygen, chronic systemic corticosteroid therapy, bronchodilator therapy, or diuretic therapy within 6 months of the start of the RSV season; - 3.
 Request is for RSV prophylaxis; - 4.
 Medical justification supports requests for RSV beyond September through May (see Appendix D); - 5.
 Member has not been hospitalized with RSV disease during the current RSV season; - 6.
 Dose does not exceed 15 mg/kg once a month by IM administration (see Appendix E for dose rounding guidelines).